 People with the most oppression and least privileges are used to being given second-rate things.
 Survivors in safe-houses often get donated awful second-hand clothes (stained, broken, baggy or just grim), badly knitted hats and gloves all in one style – as if we don’t even have taste or need choice because we are at the bottom of the ladder.
 What people donate says a lot about how they see us.

 Not being able to afford to treat yourself is bad enough but when you are given ‘treats’ that are worthless and shitty you feel worthless and shitty.
 It does nothing for building up self-respect and resilience when you are feeling vulnerable.

-When we started the Radical Resilience Project one of the things we wanted to include beside the fund was real gifts and treats for survivors.
+When we started SLEEC one of the things we wanted to include beside the fund was real gifts and treats for survivors.
 Things that can bring pleasure and excitement – because we need this for recovery as well as meeting our basic needs.
 We very deliberately looked at asking specific businesses to donate the very best.
 That is what we all deserve.
 We got things like gift vouchers for award winning hairdressers, festival tickets, a cookery school course, bottomless champagne brunches, a series of resources on sexual pleasure, vouchers for meals and drinks at top restaurants, pole dancing classes, tickets for cinemas, a women’s herbal medicine course, yoga classes and independent film subscriptions.
 Gifts should be joyful.
 Something of real value that makes us know our worth!